Enema Fetish

 - 05Denko, J. (1973) Klismaphilia: Enema as a Sexual Preference — American Journal of Psychotherapy 27(2):232-250original 1973 paper in which Denko coined the term klismaphilia from two case reports

-- 06Denko, J. (1982) Klismaphilia — A Physiological Perspective — American Journal of Psychotherapy 36(4):554-565follow-up paper emphasising the interoceptive, sensation-driven character of the interest
+- 06Agnew, J. (1982) Klismaphilia — A Physiological Perspective — American Journal of Psychotherapy 36(4):554-5661982 follow-up paper by Jeremy Agnew examining the anatomical basis of anal/rectal sensitivity and why enema sensations register as erotic

 - 07Scorolli et al. (2007), Relative prevalence of different fetishes — Int.
 J. Impotence Research 19(4):432-437large fetish-frequency survey dominated by body-part and object foci; klismaphilia not separately tabulated, supporting its long-tail status